-Course Credit Exclusion: COSC1530 3.0.
+Course Credit Exclusions: CSE1530 3.0

-NCR Note: No credit will be retained if this course is taken after the successful completion of or simultaneously with COSC1020 3.0.
+NCR Note: No credit will be retained if this course is taken after the successful completion of, or simultaneously with, CSE1020 3.0 or CSE2501 1.0.

 Computer Use: Web and Database Systems

 This course offers a practical way of learning the basics of how information is specified, acquired, and managed using database technology.
 It therefore incorporates four core practices: